Wildfire reaches Turkish power plant, workers evacuated | DW | 04.08.2021

 The plant uses coal and fuel oil to produce electricity.

-Turkish President Recep Tayyip Erdogan was in the middle of a televised interview when the evacuation began, saying, "the power plant is at risk of burning," adding: "There has been a tremendous wind.
+Turkish President Recep Tayyip Erdogan was in the middle of a televised interview when the evacuation began, saying, "the power plant is at risk of burning," and adding, "There has been a tremendous wind.
 Otherwise, it would have been easier to contain."

 On Tuesday, the country's media watchdog warned broadcasters they could face fines if they continued to show live images of the fires or of people running from them.